Group-2-SEP-2022/G2-Project/meeting-reports/07-03-2022-brainstorming.md

 # Meeting 1
 Time: 7 March 2022, 14:00-17:00.\
 Participants: Joris LEFONDEUR, Pol KIHN, Yinghan LING\
-Location: Luxembourg Learning Center GW 2.14
+Location: Luxembourg Learning Center GW 2.14\
+Documented by Yinghan LING.

 ## Preparation
 We created an organization on Github and added all the teammates and Prof. Müller to the organization.